 As many of the retrospective studies suggested, speed of eating was confirmed to be a risk factor for large breed dogs.
 However, the same was not true for giant breed dogs in the prospective studies I read.

-Unfortunately, the reason for speed of eating being a risk factor for large breed, but not giant breed, dogs was not determined in any of the research I found.
+Unfortunately, the reason for the speed of eating being a risk factor for large breed, but not giant breed dogs, was not determined in any of the research I found.

 Ultimately, this suggests that we can’t use a blanket recommendation to slow down the speed of eating for all dogs.
 Rather we need to base our recommendations to prevent GDV on the size of the dog.
 (5)